YihsunEthanCheng/CarND-Behavioral-Cloning-P3/README.md

 [image1]: ./examples/track2_scene.jpg "Scene in Track2"
 [image2]: ./examples/track2_trining_curve.png "Track2 training"

+## Objectives

+To clone driving behavior using deep learning

-How to Run This Repository
+## How to Run This Repository
----

 This respository contains the following modules to demonstrate autonomous driving through behavior cloning from video of driving .
 * dataLoader class
   * Data are collected from the [simulator](https://github.com/YihsunEthanCheng/self-driving-car-sim), to be stored in the [data/track1](./data/track1) or [data/track2](./data/track2) folders locally.